Home

 What’s in the Test?

-The examination consists of 100 items, typically taking four (4) hours to complete; however, if you prefer, you can take it in segments – as your schedule permits.
+The full examination consists of 100 items, typically taking four (4) hours to complete; however, if you prefer, you can take it in segments – as your schedule permits.
 It presents a randomized set of questions about specific areas of the Guides, so each examination is different.

 No Risk – Only Benefits

 No Risk 100% Unconditional Money Back Guarantee.
-If for any reason, the examination does not meet your expectations and/or you do not find this to be an effective learning experience, your fee will be fully refunded.
+If, for any reason, the examination does not meet your expectations and/or you do not find this to be an effective learning experience, your fee will be fully refunded.
 Simply contact us within 30 days of registering, and you will receive a prompt refund.

 “The Certified Impairment Rater examination is truly excellent, one of the best tests I have ever taken, and very educational.
 Kudos to Chris Brigham, MD for providing superb online educational tools on the use of the AMA Guide and for providing an outstanding certification process to distinguish the recipient as a quality AMA Guides evaluator.
 No one is more respected in the use of the AMA Guides than is Dr. Brigham.
 Everyone using the AMA Guides should strive to become a Certified Impairment Rater (CIR®).